lambtor/PicardDesktopMonitor-MagicMirror/README.md

 At best, this is a highly customized fork of their project.

 This version is intended to run on a raspberry pi zero with a hyperpixel screen.
+To get magicMirror running on a Pi Zero, I used this guide: https://www.linuxscrew.com/raspberry-pi-magic-mirror
-Many of the modules have been heavily modified, and the assembly of hardware is completely custom / original.
+<br>Many of the modules have been heavily modified, and the assembly of hardware is completely custom / original.
 Anyone attempting to build one of these should have some comfort level with soldering or assembling pi hardware.
 I highly recommend that anyone building one of these should have a high comfort level with javascript programming & html / css manipulation.<br><br>

 General issues to be aware of even after software setup is complete:<br>
 <ul>